saltstack/salt/doc/topics/windows/windows-package-manager.rst

     salt-run winrepo.genrepo

-Beginning with the Beryllium Salt release the repository cache is compiled on the Salt Minion.
+Beginning with the 2015.8.0 Salt release the repository cache is compiled on the Salt Minion.
 This allows for easy templating on the minion which allows for pillar, grains and other things to be available during compilation time.
-From Beryllium forward the above `salt-run winrepo.genrepo` is only required for older minions.
+From 2015.8.0 forward the above `salt-run winrepo.genrepo` is only required for older minions.
 New minions should execute `salt \* pkg.refresh_db` to update from the latest from the master's repo.